mooreaz92/bank_campaign_optimizer/README.md

 - The majority of customers are highly educated and have families
 <br>
 </br>
-- The the job feature is very vague, with most customers having an 'admin' or 'blue collar' job
+- The job feature is very vague, with most customers having an 'admin' or 'blue collar' job
 <br>
 </br>
 - The majority of customers have not been contacted before, and the majority of customers have been contacted less than 5 times